-When upgrading and moving collaboration architecture toward the cloud with Cisco, many organizations have decided that upgrading to Cisco’s new flex licensing makes the most sense from a business value standpoint.
-This license allows a gradual transition to cloud-based components e.g. Communication Manager.
-For anyone looking to make the Cisco upgrade go smoothly, the first step is to get a precise idea of the current environment.
+When upgrading and moving Cisco collaboration architecture toward the cloud, many organizations have taken advantage of Cisco’s Flex Licensing.
+This option makes the most sense from a business value standpoint, and allows a gradual transition to cloud based components.
+However, for the upgrade to progress as smoothly as possible, the first step is to accurately evaluate your current environment.

 Assess the Current Ecosystem

 Cisco is regularly adding to its UC offerings, allowing increased flexibility.
 With tools like Webex Teams, Cisco Meeting Server, Webex Teams, Room Video Conferencing etc., UC has never been more streamlined.

 But all these different components and any other vendor components must be accounted for to understand the potential bandwidth, security and server requirements needed in the upgrade.
 You need to consider where the units are registered, and how they may be used in the cloud.